gwct/referee/README.md

 ### Calculating genotype likelihoods from a pileup file (`--pileup`)

-Referee cant take as input a pileup file and calculate genotype likelihoods for each site prior to reference quality scores.
+Referee can take as input a pileup file and calculate genotype likelihoods for each site prior to reference quality scores.
 To generate a pileup file, use samtools:

 `samtools mpileup -d 999999999 -f <reference.fasta> -Q 0 -s -o <output.pileup> <input.bam>`